Purpose-Dev/Purpose-Dev/README.md

 ### Hi there 👋

-I'm **Riyane (Purpose)**, a passionate developer currently 21 years old.
+I'm **Riyane (Purpose)**, a 21-year-old developer passionate about building innovative software solutions.
+I thrive on creating robust, scalable cloud architectures that seamlessly meet user needs.
+Currently, I'm focused on building a suite of interconnected platforms in the crypto space.

-- 🔭 I’m actively working on personal projects and continuing my studies.
+- 🔭 I'm currently working on:
+  * **UniversalCube:** A social network connecting crypto enthusiasts, fostering discussion, and showcasing exciting new projects.
+UniversalCube is also the driving force behind innovative platforms like Gumzy and Trenchez.
+  * **Gumzy:**  Imagine a virtual world where you can own land, build your dream properties.
+That's Gumzy!
+This innovative metaverse lets you buy, rent, and sell virtual real estate using cryptocurrencies.
+Developed by UniversalCube.
+  * **Trenchez:** Discover the hottest new cryptocurrencies and NFTs on Trenchez.
+Watch live streams, connect with experts, and stay ahead of the curve.
+Developed by UniversalCube.
 - 😄 Pronouns: He/Him
-- 📫 Feel free to reach out to me:
+- 📫 Feel free to contact me :
   - 🤖 **Discord**: purpose.dev
   - 📧 **Email**: riyane.dev@gmail.com